Swiss Plateau: Today

-Even though the Swiss Plateau takes only about 30% of the surface of Switzerland, 5 million people live there, which constitutes more than two-thirds of the Swiss population.
+Though the Swiss Plateau takes up only about 30% of the land of Switzerland, 5 million people live there, constituting more than two-thirds of the Swiss population.
 The population density is 380 people per square kilometre.
-All the Swiss cities with more than 50 000 inhabitants except Basel and Lugano are situated in the plateau, especially Bern, Geneva, Lausanne and Zürich.
+All the Swiss cities with more than 50,000 inhabitants except Basel and Lugano are situated in the plateau, most notably Bern, Geneva, Lausanne and Zürich.
 The agglomerations of these cities are the most populous areas.
 Other densely populated areas are located at the south edge next to the Jura, and the agglomerations of Lucerne, Winterthur and St. Gallen.
 Regions of the higher Swiss Plateau like the Jorat region, the Napf region or the Töss region are comparatively scarcely populated with little farming villages and scattered farms.

 A majority is German-speaking, though the west is French-speaking.
 The language border has been stable for many centuries even though it falls neither on a geographical nor on a political delimitation.
 It passes from Biel/Bienne over Murten and Fribourg to the Fribourg Alps.
 The cities of Biel/Bienne, Murten and Fribourg are officially bilingual.
 Localities along the language border usually use both names, the German and the French one, officially interchangeable.